 Sometimes, self care alone isn’t enough to help your child manage their stress and anxiety.
 That’s where medication and intensive outpatient therapy can help.

 There are four major classes of medication that are frequently used to treat anxiety disorders: selective serotonin reuptake inhibitors (SSRIs), serotonin-norepinephrine reuptake inhibitors (SNRI), benzodiazepines, and tricyclic antidepressants.
 Each drug has its own uses, benefits, risks, and side effects so it’s best to review your child’s condition with a healthcare professional to find the medication that’s right for them.

 Psychotherapy is often used in conjunction with medication or on its own to treat anxiety disorders.
 Whether it’s cognitive behavioral therapy (CBT), dialectical behavior therapy (DBT) skills, or mindfulness practices, a mental health professional is equipped to speak with your teen about their feelings, symptoms, and ways to cope.

 Many teens feel embarrassed or overwhelmed by their mental health struggles, so opening up to their parents can be a big step.
 If you think that your teen might benefit from speaking with a mental health professional, Charlie Health is here to help.
 Whether you're exploring treatment options for the first time or searching for extra support, Charlie Health can help your teen in a safe, supportive space.

-Our intensive outpatient treatment programs provide a high-quality, comprehensive treatment solution that includes group, family, and individual therapy.
+Our intensive outpatient treatment programs provide a high-quality, comprehensive treatment solution that includes supported groups, family therapy, and individual therapy.
 Our compassionate, experienced team of clinicians is here to listen to your child’s needs, answer their questions, and help them start the healing process.